Certified court interpreter & translator for Czech

 As a certified court interpreter I am bound to secrecy and I have to be impartial.

-The work of court interpreters in the Czech Republic is regulated by Act No. 36/1967 Czech Statutes, on experts and interpreters, as amended.
-The oath of a court interpreter reads: "I promise that in my interpreting work I will strictly observe the law, I will act impartially to the best of my knowledge, I will make full use of all my knowledge and I will maintain confidentiality about the facts that I have learned during the performance of interpreting work."
+The work of court interpreters in the Czech Republic is regulated by Act No. 354/2019 Czech Statutes, on Court Interpreters and Court Translators.
+The oath of a court interpreter reads: "I solemnly swear that in my interpreting work I will observe the law, that I will perform my interpreting work to the best of my knowledge and conscience, independently and impartially, that I will make full use of all my knowledge and see to its enhancement, and that I will keep confidential the facts which I have learned in the course of my interpreting work."

 I provide services of a certified court interpreter in the following Czech towns and cities: Zlin, Kromeriz, Uherske Hradiste, Otrokovice, Holesov, Bystrice pod Hostynem, Vyskov, Brno, Prerov, Prostejov, Olomouc, Prague.